cyipt/stars/report3.md

 | Central Bedfordshire   |                1496 |        1.278 |
 | Luton                  |                 453 |        1.146 |

-Table 2.1: Network length and change in motor traffic between 2011 for Bedfordshire regions
+Table 3.1: Network length and change in motor traffic between 2011 for Bedfordshire regions

-# 3 Gap analysis

 <!-- Idea: could be a methods paper -->